CrayLabs/SmartSim/doc/installation_instructions/troubleshooting/custom_backends.rst

-The ML backends (Torch, ONNX Runtime, and Tensorflow) and their associated python packages have different versions and indices that can be supported based on the intended device (CPU, ROCM, CUDA-11, or CUDA-12).
+The ML backends (Torch, ONNX Runtime, and Tensorflow) and their associated python packages have different versions and indices that can be supported based on the intended device (CPU, ROCm, CUDA-11, or CUDA-12).
 The officially supported backends are stored in JSON files within the ``smartsim/_core/_install/configs/mlpackages`` directory.

-If you need to define a different version of the backend and/or the packages, we recommend that you copy one of the JSON files (for example the one at the end of this section) that SmartSim ships with, modify as needed, and then use ``smart build --config-dir`` to specify the path to your custom configuration(s).
+To customize the version of a backend and/or package, we recommend that you use a configuration shipped with SmartSim as a template (for example the one at the end of this section).
+Copy the file and update as needed.
+Afterwards, use ``smart build --config-dir`` to tell the build process to use custom configuration(s).

 The following table describes the main fields needed to define a machine learning backend used by RedisAI.